MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-P-Ports-Waterways-Safety/part-165-Regulated-Navigation-Areas-Limited-Access-Areas/subpart-F-Specific-Regulated-Navigation-Areas-Limited-Access-Areas/subjectgroup-ECFRd2b611075b24a6d-Eighth-Coast-Guard-District/section-165.838.md

 (1) Floating vessels may remain in the Harvey and Algiers Canals, provided they are moored sufficiently to prevent a breakaway and meet the minimum mooring requirements and conditions set forth in paragraphs (f) and (g) of this section.

-(2) Floating vessels may remain in the Michoud Canal at least1/4 mile north of the intersection of the Michoud Canal and the GIWW, the GIWW from MM 15 EHL to MM 10 EHL, provided they are moored sufficiently to prevent a breakaway and meet the minimum mooring requirements and conditions set forth in paragraphs (f) and (g) of this section.
+(2) Floating vessels may remain in the Michoud Canal at least 1/4 mile north of the intersection of the Michoud Canal and the GIWW, the GIWW from MM 15 EHL to MM 10 EHL, provided they are moored sufficiently to prevent a breakaway and meet the minimum mooring requirements and conditions set forth in paragraphs (f) and (g) of this section.

 (3) During the period that the RNA is enforced and before closure of the navigational structures, vessels may transit through the RNA en route to a destination outside of the RNA given there is sufficient time to transit prior to the closure of a navigational structure, or they may transit to a facility within the RNA with which they have a prearranged agreement.
 These vessel movements and time critical decisions will be made by the COTP in consultation with the Port Coordination Team.